JonathanTWare/zillow_project/README.md

 ### Hypothesis

-In summary, the hypotheses for the independent t-test and chi2 test can be stated as follows:
+In summary, the hypotheses for the PearsonsR test can be stated as follows:

+### 1st Hypothesis

-Null Hypothesis (H0): Tenure does not have an association with churn.
+Null Hypothesis (H0): bathroom_count does not have a correlation with tax_value.
-Alternative Hypothesis (H1): Tenure associated with churn.
+Alternative Hypothesis (H1): bathroom_count has a correlation with tax_value.

 ### 2nd Hypothesis

-Null Hypothesis (H0): Monthly charges is not associated with churn.
+Null Hypothesis (H0): bedroom_count does not have a correlation with tax_value.
-Alternative Hypothesis (H1): Monthly charges is associated with churn.
+Alternative Hypothesis (H1): bedroom_count has a correlation with tax_value.

 ### 3rd Hypothesis

-Null Hypothesis (H0): Total charges is not associated with churn.
+Null Hypothesis (H0): yearbuilt does not have a correlation with tax_value.
-Alternative Hypothesis (H1): Total charges is associated with churn.
+Alternative Hypothesis (H1): yearbuilt has a correlation with tax_value.

 ### 4th Hypothesis

+Null Hypothesis (H0): calc_sqr_ft does not have a correlation with tax_value.
+Alternative Hypothesis (H1): calc_sqr_ft has a correlation with tax_value.

+### Stats Test 1: Independent T=Test

+The independent t-test is a statistical method used to examine the association between a categorical variable and a continuous variable.

+By using the independent t-test, we aim to determine whether there is a significant association between the both one categorical variable and a continuous variable.

+### 5th Hypothesis

-Null Hypothesis (H0): Sex is independent of churn.
+Null Hypothesis (H0): county_code is not associated with tax_value.
-Alternative Hypothesis (H1): Sex is dependent of churn.
+Alternative Hypothesis (H1): county_codeis associated with tax_value.

+### 6th Hypothesis

 #### Confidence level and alpha value:
 - I established a 95% confidence level